DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-31 Environmental Asset Theme Test.md

 ### The References

-I added a couple images to the Miro board that have a little bit more wood in them.
+I added a couple images to the Miro board that show stone interiors with strong wooden accents.